Lambert-Nguyen/cosmo-management/docs/reports/COMPREHENSIVE_TEST_REORGANIZATION_FINAL_REPORT_2025-09-10.md

 ## 🎯 **EXECUTIVE SUMMARY**

-Successfully completed a comprehensive test reorganization and CI cleanup for the Aristay property management system.
+Successfully completed a comprehensive test reorganization and CI cleanup for the Cosmo property management system.
 All tests have been reorganized according to the official PROJECT_STRUCTURE.md guidelines, legacy test files have been cleaned up, and comprehensive test runners have been created for efficient CI/CD workflows. **3 out of 8 test suites are now fully passing**, with significant improvements in test organization and maintainability.

 ---